 Their coats also benefit from being hand stripped twice a year which makes keeping things tidier than much easier in between visits to a grooming parlour.
 It's also important to check a dog's ears on a regular basis and to clean them when necessary.
-If too much wax is allowed to build up in a dog's ears, it can lead to a painful infection which can be hard to clear up.
-In short, prevention is often easier than cure when it comes to ear infections.
+If too much wax builds up in a dog's ears it can lead to a painful infection which can be hard to clear up.
+In short prevention is often easier than cure when it comes to ear infections.

-A shorter walk in the morning would be fine, but a longer more interesting one in the afternoon is a must.
+A shorter walk in the morning would be fine but a longer more interesting one in the afternoon is a must.
 These dogs also like to be able to roam around a back garden as often as possible so they can really let off steam.
-However, the fencing has to be extremely secure to keep these active dogs in because if they find a weakness in the fence, they will soon escape out and get into all sorts of trouble.
+However the fencing must be extremely secure to keep these active dogs in because if they find a weakness in the fence they will soon escape out and get into all sorts of trouble.

-The cost of insuring a male 3-year-old Korthals Griffon in northern England would be £22.01 a month for basic cover but for a lifetime policy, this would set you back £42.79 a month (quote as of July 2016).
-When insurance companies calculate a pet's premium, they factor in several things which includes where you live in the UK, a dog's age and whether or not they have been neutered or spayed among other things.
+The cost of insuring a male 3-year-old Korthals Griffon in northern England would be £24.56 a month for basic cover but for a lifetime policy this would set you back £44.87 a month (quote as of March 2018).
+When insurance companies calculate a pet's premium they factor in several things which includes where you live in the UK a dog's age and whether they have been neutered or spayed among other things.

-When it comes to food costs, you need to buy the best quality food whether wet or dry making sure it suits the different stages of a dog’s life.
+When it comes to food costs you need to buy the best quality food whether wet or dry making sure it suits the different stages of a dog’s life.
 This would set you back between £40 - £50 a month.
-On top of all of this, you need to factor in veterinary costs if you want to share your home with a Korthals Griffon and this includes their initial vaccinations, their annual boosters, the cost of neutering or spaying a dog when the time is right and their yearly health checks, all of which quickly adds up to over £1000 a year.
+On top of this you need to factor in veterinary costs if you want to share your home with a Korthals Griffon and this includes their initial vaccinations their annual boosters the cost of neutering or spaying a dog when the time is right and their yearly health checks all of which quickly adds up to over £1000 a year.

-As a rough guide, the average cost to keep and care for a Korthals Griffon would be between £70 to £110 a month depending on the level of insurance cover you opt to buy for your dog, but this does not include the initial cost of buying a pedigree or other puppy.
+As a rough guide the average cost to keep and care for a Korthals Griffon would be between £70 to £110 a month depending on the level of insurance cover you opt to buy for your dog but this does not include the initial cost of buying a well-bred Kennel Club registered pedigree Korthals Griffon puppy.